Hazem14Essam/postman-api-testing/README.md

 # 🛒 Simple Grocery Store API

-The **Simple Grocery Store API** allows customers to browse products, manage shopping carts, and place grocery orders for in-store pickup.
+This repository contains a **Postman collection** for testing an E-Commerce API.
-It supports full order lifecycle management with authentication for secure access.
+It allows you to explore products, manage shopping carts, and handle orders with authentication.

 **Base URL:**
 ```